saptak/saptak.github.io/_posts/2025-07-25-fine-tuning-small-llms-complete-series-overview.md

 The foundation of any successful machine learning project lies in its development environment.
 [Part 1: Setup and Environment](https://saptak.github.io/2025/07/25/fine-tuning-small-llms-part1-setup-environment/) establishes this crucial groundwork by guiding you through the complete setup of a Docker-based development environment optimized for machine learning workloads.

 The environment setup goes far beyond basic Docker installation.
 We implement GPU acceleration support, configure CUDA drivers for optimal performance, and establish a development workflow that supports both interactive experimentation and automated training pipelines.
-The setup includes comprehensive system requirements checking, ensuring your hardware can support the training workloads effectively.
+The setup includes system requirements checking, ensuring your hardware can support the training workloads effectively.

 One of the key innovations in our approach is the containerized development environment.
 This ensures complete reproducibility across different machines and operating systems, eliminating the common "it works on my machine" problem that plagues many machine learning projects.
 The Docker configuration includes optimized base images, pre-installed dependencies, and volume mappings that preserve your work while maintaining clean separation between the host system and the training environment.